KrishnakanthSrikanth/QueryDocs/README.md

 ```
 ## Contributing

-Contributions to QueryPDF are welcome!
+Contributions to QueryDocs are welcome!
 Here's how you can contribute:

 - Fork the repository
 - Create your feature branch `git checkout -b feature/YourFeature`